geometerio/geometrics/guides/installation.md

 Pros:
 * Simple to set up
+* No need to run docker locally to host the collector

 Cons:
 * Does not allow you to connect traces between frontend and backend code